x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Before we make any changes to your organization, we'll notify you about the change in a Message Center post.
 You can opt-out of the change if you act before the date that's specified in the Message Center post.
 You can do this until October 2022, at which point you can no longer opt-out of the changes.

-For more informaiton about the opt-out process, see [Basic Authentication and Exchange Online – September 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-september-2021-update/ba-p/2772210).
+For more information about the opt-out process, see [Basic Authentication and Exchange Online – September 2021 Update](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-september-2021-update/ba-p/2772210).

 If we already disabled something before you saw the Message Center post, you can re-enable it at any time before October 2022.